mshoaib6/mshoaib6.github.io/_pages/about.md

 # News:

+- **Oct '25**: Won Distinguished Paper Award 🏆 for our CCS'25 paper.
+- **Oct ’25**: Invited to give a talk at MITRE ATT&CKcon 6.0.
+- **Oct ’25**: Attended MITRE’s Threat-Informed Defense training by the CTID Council.
 - **Oct '25**: Invited to serve as a reviewer for IEEE Transactions on Information Forensics & Security (TIFS).
 - **Aug '25**: Workshop paper accepted to the 1st XR Security Workshop, co-located with ACM MobiHoc 2025.
 - **Jul '25**: "*Rethinking Tamper-Evident Logging: A High-Performance, Co-Designed Auditing System*" has been accepted at [ACM CCS '25](https://www.sigsac.org/ccs/CCS2025/).